SushanBasnet/IndividualStudy/README.md

 	* Be Familiar with different traversals (Recursive and iterative)

-	* Solve related problems: Validating Trees, Common ancestors
+	* Solved the following problems:
+		- Pre-order, Inorder and Post-order traversals (Iterative and Recursive approaches)
+		- Level order traversal
+		- Validating a Binary Search Tree

-Graphs (2 weeks)
+Graphs + Linked List + Stack(2 weeks)

 	* Be Familiar with graph traversals (BFS, DFS)